abemscac/pies-doc/docs/web-vue3/Ref-and-ref.md

 }
 ```

 But when you try to `console.log(yourName.value.value)`, you'll see that it's showing `undefined` instead of `hello`.
-If you're using TypeScript, you'll even see an error before running anything.
+If you're using TypeScript, you'll probably see an error in your IDE even before running anything.
 That's strange, isn't it?
-Why is this happening?
 Apparently this happens because `ref` is actually doing more than what we think it is!

 ## The Real `ref`